tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

 style_targets = get_output_dict(model,style_image)['style']
 {% endhighlight %}

-In above lines we have extracted content feature maps from our content image and style feature maps from style image
+In above lines, we have extracted content feature maps from our content image and style feature maps from style image

 ### Loss Functions